Everything for a better work-care balance

 4. check the financing

 The cost of a care place can vary considerably.
-Clarify in advance what financial resources are available and what support is possible from care insurance funds or other agencies.
+Clarify in advance what financial resources are available and what support is possible from care insurance companies or other agencies.
 A discussion with a care advisor can provide helpful guidance here.

 5 Registration and waiting lists